 Add your three selections to your bet slip and then click on the permutations tab.
 From there, find the patent section and type in your ‘per bet’ stake.
 The total stake will then appear below.

-Yes – an each way patent bet is simple.
-Follow the same steps as in section 3 but remember to tick the ‘each way’ box next to the patent wager.
+Sure, Follow the same steps as in the question above, but remember to tick the ‘each way’ box next to the patent wager.

 When you are relatively confident that most picks will land.
 Longer odds are preferred but two winners at 2/1 or higher should recoup most of the initial stake.

 Now we have covered the Patent bet, the next bet we are going to profile is What is Lucky 15 bet.
 This has become a hugely popular bet, particularly in horse racing.
 If you can find multiple winners in a Lucky 15, the profits can rise rapidly!